Let Us Customize the Perfect Luxury Zimbabwe Safari

 Hippopotamus, crocodiles and a wide variety of aquatic birds are abundant here, as are elephant, eland, buffalo, impala, waterbuck, baboons, monkeys, zebra and warthog.
 The Mana Pools are also a favorite of lions, leopards, spotted hyena and cheetah, making it an ideal spot during luxury Zimbabwe safaris.
 Game drives, walking safaris, canoeing safaris and birding are on offer depending on the accommodations you choose.
 You can even try your hand casting for tiger fish.

-Close to Zimbabwe’s second largest city of Bulawayo you will find one of Southern Africa’s most interesting and breathtaking rock landscapes.
+Close to Zimbabwe’s second largest city of Bulawayo you will find one of Southern Africa’s most interesting and breathtaking rock landscapes, Matobo Hills.
 Weather-shaped granite dominates this National Park and provides unforgettable vistas.
 Hiking, tours of rock art sites that document the area’s 40,000-plus-year history of human habitation, a visit to Cecil Rhodes’ grave and cultural visits are the highlights of a luxury Zimbabwe safari at Matobo Hills.
 The rock formations and myriad cultural activities contributed to Matobo’s UNESCO World Heritage status, though it’s worth noting that Zimbabwe’s largest concentration of leopards can be found here.

 When to Visit